The Little Prince: Plot

-The prince describes his earlier days cleaning the volcanoes and weeding unwanted seeds and sprigs that infest his planet's soil; in particular, pulling out baobab trees that are constantly on the verge of overrunning the surface.
-If the baobabs are not rooted out the moment they are recognised, its roots can have a catastrophic effect on the tiny planet.
-Therefore, the prince wants a sheep to eat the undesirable plants, but worries it will also eat plants with thorns.
+The prince used to clean the volcanoes and weed unwanted seeds and sprigs that infested his soil, pulling out baobab trees that were constantly on the verge of overrunning the surface.
+The prince wants a sheep to eat the undesirable plants, but worries it will also eat plants with thorns.

-The prince tells of his love for a vain and silly rose that began growing on the asteroid's surface some time ago.
-The rose is given to pretension, exaggerating ailments to gain attention and have the prince care for her.
-The prince says he nourished the rose and tended to her, making a screen and glass globe to protect her from the cold and wind, watering her, and keeping the caterpillars off.
+The prince met a rose that grew on the asteroid.
+The rose exaggerated ailments to have the prince care for her.
+The prince made a screen and glass globe to protect her from the cold and wind, watered her, and kept the caterpillars off.

-Although the prince fell in love with the rose, he also began to feel that she was taking advantage of him, and he resolved to leave the planet to explore the rest of the universe.
-Upon their goodbyes, the rose apologises for failing to show that she loved him.
-She wishes him well and turns down his desire to leave her in the glass globe, saying she will protect herself.
-The prince laments that he did not understand how to love his rose while he was with her and should have listened to her kind actions, rather than her vain words.
+Despite falling in love with the rose, the prince also began to feel that she was taking advantage of him and resolved to leave the planet to explore the rest of the universe.
+Upon saying their goodbyes, the rose apologized for failing to show that she loved him.
+She wished him well and turned down his desire to leave her in the glass globe, saying she would protect herself.
+The prince laments that he does not understand how to love his rose while being with her.

-The prince has since visited six other planets, each of which was inhabited by a single, irrational, narrow-minded adult, each meant to critique an element of society.
+The prince has since visited six other planets, each of which was inhabited by one adult.
 They include: